Extreme Event Aware ($\eta$-) Learning: Results

 \subsection{Correcting Statistical Biases of Deep Generative Models}

 In the next example, we demonstrate how to utilize \( \eta \)-learning as a model-agnostic statistical corrector for deep generative models (DGMs), making it applicable to any DGM framework.
 We choose Flow Matching (FM) \cite{lipman2022flow} as our DGM.
 The aim is to generate, in principle, an arbitrary number of HR samples from the underlying data manifold characterized by the observable distribution.
-Since DGMs typically require large amounts of data for effective training, this approach is particularly valuable when the available HR data is insufficient to train a reliable DGM.
-In this context, we show how the \( \eta \)-map can be used to perform super-resolution while simultaneously correcting the statistics of low-resolution (LR) samples generated by a high-fidelity DGM trained on sufficient LR data.
-Consequently, the corrected samples obtained by \( \eta \)-learning and a trustworthy LR DGM exhibit superior statistical characteristics compared to those generated by a poorly trained HR DGM.
+Since DGMs typically require large amounts of data for effective training, this approach is particularly valuable when the available HR data are insufficient to train a reliable DGM.
+In this context, we show that the \( \eta \)-map can be used to perform super-resolution while simultaneously correcting the statistics of low-resolution (LR) samples generated by a high-fidelity DGM trained on sufficient LR data.
+As a consequence, the corrected super-resolved samples obtained through \( \eta \)-learning and a trustworthy LR DGM exhibit superior statistical characteristics compared to those generated by an HR DGM trained without extreme events.
+A schematic description of this workflow and a detailed experimental setup are provided in the SI.

-\paragraph{\textit{Description of the results.}}We make the following observations from Fig. \ref{fig:eta-fm-pdf-compare}.
+We make the following observations from Fig. \ref{fig:eta-fm-pdf-compare}.
 First, it is evident that both the LR FM model trained with 25 years of data and the HR FM model trained with only 0.5 years of data exhibit undesirable performance.
-The LR model struggles because LR data intrinsically fails to capture the fine-scale details that characterize extreme events, while the HR model performance is primarily hampered by the limited data availability.
+The LR model struggles because LR data intrinsically fail to capture the fine-scale details that characterize extreme events, while the HR model performance is primarily hampered by the limited data availability.
 The latter point is further underscored below.
-In contrast, the $\eta$-map, despite being trained on only 0.5 years of data, effectively `lifts' the distribution--particularly its tail--of the LR FM model's samples so that they closely align with the ground truth distribution.
-This result highlights the strength of the statistical regularization incorporated within the $\eta$-learning framework.
-Moreover, the visualizations in Fig. \ref{fig:fm-sample} demonstrate that the $\eta$-map can generate physically plausible extreme events from under-resolved LR samples, a much desired feature for applications in statistical downscaling.
+In contrast, the $\eta$-map, despite being trained on only 0.5 years of data, effectively lifts the distribution---particularly its tail---of the LR FM model's samples so that they closely align with the ground truth distribution.
+The tail elevation relative to the ground truth reflects uncertainty from drawing fresh 25-year LR samples from the LR FM model, rather than direct evidence of over-regularization of the \(\eta\)-map.
+This result highlights the versatility of the statistical regularization incorporated within the $\eta$-learning framework.
+Moreover, the visualizations in Supplementary Fig. 10 demonstrate that the $\eta$-map can generate physically plausible extreme events from under-resolved LR samples, a much desired feature for applications in statistical downscaling.